lleiding/markdown-cv/index.md

 ## Experience

 `2016-present`
 **Research associate**, *Center for Computational and Theoretical Biology, University of Würzburg*, Germany.
+Contract ends in May 2020.

 `2016`
 **Research associate**, *Theoretical and Evolutionary Ecology group, Zoology III, University of Würzburg*, Germany.